 For more information, see the IEEE conference paper, Workplace Charge Management with Aggregated Building Loads.

 NREL partnered with Argonne National Laboratory, Idaho National Laboratory, and Pacific Northwest National Laboratory to develop an aggregator-assisted, charge-control strategy to optimize EV charging at multiple commercial buildings.
 The innovative charging strategy features coordination with local-building-level controls and a global aggregator to reduce peak power loads on the distribution feeder.

 Researchers investigated three charging scenarios—uncontrolled, local-building controlled, and aggregator-assisted controlled.
 Results indicate that precise forecasting of each building load plays a significant role in control-strategy performance.
 It points to the need for considering trade-offs when employing aggregator-assisted control technologies in scenarios with limited building-load forecasting capabilities.

 Behind-the-Meter Energy Storage

-NREL is exploring behind-the-meter storage (BTMS) technologies to help manage the demand-side aspects of EV grid integration.
+NREL is exploring behind-the-meter storage technologies to help manage the demand-side aspects of EV grid integration.
 Such technologies could support the integration of EV fast chargers, photovoltaic generation, stationary energy storage, building systems, and the electric grid.
 Evaluation of how these technologies would integrate across the transportation and building system will be explored in NREL's Optimization and Control Laboratory.